If You Own A Gun You Need One Of These

 Here are just some examples of gun safes that we carry.
 The first is a handgun biometric safe that uses a fingerprint scanner for quick codeless entry even in total darkness.
 It can support multiple users with up to 15 different fingerprint templates.
 It is made with 16 gauge steel and has a tamperproof spring-loaded door.
 It includes mounting gear which enables you to mount it almost anywhere.

-And much less expensive is this globe diversion safe which holds up to 3 handguns on 3 adjustable vinyl-coated rods.
-It can hold other valuables as well with an inside diameter of 12 inches.
-This is not a safe in the true meaning of the word, but more of a way to hide handguns.
+And much less expensive is this working mantel clock diversion safe which can hold 1 handgun.
+It can hold other valuables as well.
+This is not a safe in the true meaning of the word, but more of a way to hide a handgun.
 It is nonetheless an effective way to prevent your handguns from being stolen because burglars spend on average less than 10 minutes looking for valuables.
 They cannot look everywhere.

 Then there is this four rifle safe that has enough space to fit in 4 full-size rifles and a handgun on the top shelf.
 It uses a biometric system that can store up to 120 different fingerprints.
 It is one of the smaller rifle safes and as such can be placed in a closet or small area in a room to store your rifles in an upright position.
 It has a 2 mm thick steel body and three-point locking system to ensure that the safe is secure.
 It weighs 66 pounds but with mounting hardware it can be secured to a floor or wall for additional security.
 A bigger version of this safe will hold 45 rifles and weighs just slightly over 1000 pounds.
 It has predrilled mounting holes and is 6 feet tall and nearly 4 feet wide for the avid rifle collector.
 It has a door thickness of 5 inches and is armor plated and drill resistant.